Uvs Nuur Basin

-The Ubsunur (Uvs Nuur) Hollow (Basin), located in Mongolia and Russia is, perhaps, one of the most unique and interesting locales in all of Central Asia.
-A complex of ecosystems, from taiga to desert, coexists in this region.
-Glaciers, snowfields, alpine tundra and sub alpine meadows are gradually replaced by the vast mountain taiga zone, which is, in turn, followed by forest steppes, steppes, semi-arid deserts, and even shifting sand dunes.
-They create an amazingly beautiful and diversified natural phenomenon.
-It is impossible to find this combination of landscapes anywhere else on the continent.
+The Ubsunur (Uvs Nuur) Hollow (Basin), one of the most special and interesting places in Central Asia, is located in Mongolia and Russia.
+A unique complex of interconnected but contrasting ecosystems, from taiga to desert, took shape here.
+Glaciers, snowfields, alpine tundra and sub alpine meadows are gradually replaced by the vast mountain taiga zone, which is, in turn, followed by forest steppes, steppes, semi-arid deserts, and shifting sand dunes.
+Nowhere else in Eurasia is there such a combination of landscapes.

-The value of the territory is not limited to its natural peculiarities.
-The Ubsunur Hollow is also important for the country's cultural heritage, as it harbours still-unstudied archaeological artifacts.
-No other place in Central Asia manifests such a high concentration of burial mounds (20,000 according to some estimates), many of them older than the Egyptian pyramids.
-Thousands of carved drawings and stone sculptures – remnants of Middle Age settlements and Buddhist temples – shape the inimitable appearance of the cultural landscape.
+The area’s value is not limited to its natural peculiarities.
+It is also important for its cultural heritage anb harbours still-unstudied archaeological artifacts.
+No other place in Central Asia manifests such a high concentration of burial mounds (some estimates say 20,000), many older than the Egyptian pyramids.
+Thousands of carved drawings and stone sculptures – remnants of Middle Age settlements and Buddhist temples – shape the inimitable appearance of the natural and cultural landscape.

-Ancient traditions of harmony between man and nature are still carefully preserved here, and the ancient culture of the nomads of the steppes still exists in this region.
-The art of “throat singing” is also preserved here.
+Ancient traditions of harmony between man and nature are still carefully preserved here.
+The ancient culture of steppe nomads still persists, as does the art of “throat singing”.